-IDNvalido4 - IDN script validation: This test verifies that the code point array in a single table is restricted to a single explicit script property value as defined in the Unicode Standard Annex #24 and that code points with the special script property values COMMON and INHERITED are reasonably associated with that script.
+IDNvalido4 - IDN script validation: This test verifies that the code point array in a script table is restricted to a single explicit script property value as defined in the Unicode Standard Annex #24, and that code points with the special script property values COMMON and INHERITED are reasonably associated with that script.
+If the explicit script property value is Han or Hangul, Latin code points in the range 0061..007A ("a..z") may also be included in the table without separate explanation.